APB is a Global Speaker, Celebrity & Entertainment Agency

 Standing in Your Greatness

 The idea that greatness is first recognized by the world or told by someone other than the person is a fallacy.
-It wasn’t that way for Michael Jordan, when we saw him score 65 points in one single game or help lead the Chicago Bulls to six championships in his career.
+It wasn't that way for Michael Jordan when we saw him score 65 points in one single game or help lead the Chicago Bulls to six championships in his career.
 The same holds true for the Williams sisters, who slayed on the tennis court year after year.
-Or for Kansas City Quarterback Patrick Mahomes, who dominates in football.
+Or for Kansas City quarterback Patrick Mahomes, who dominates football.
 Before we ever caught a glimpse of any of these individuals, they had all decided to stand in their greatness.
-To recognize it first, before anyone else did, to own it as their possession before the media helped share their gifts with the rest of the world.
+They recognized it before anyone else did.
+They owned it as their possession before the media helped share their gifts with the rest of the world.
 In this motivational talk, Ricky Kidd shares his personal story about standing in his greatness, which ultimately led him to become a national speaker, trainer, playwright and thought leader—all while allowing his audiences to connect with their own stories of greatness.
 He drives home the point that “potential” must be realized first by themselves before ever being recognized by the world.

 Leaders Who Lead Versus Leaders Who Follow